HGVSnomenclature/VarNomen/_recommendations/protein/variant/example/substitution-eg.md

 	*	no protein
 	:	LRG\_199p1:p.0
-	:	as a consequence of a variant in the translation initiation codon no protein is produced
+	:	as a consequence of a variant in the translation initiation codon no protein is produced :	_**NOTE:**_	LRG\_199p1:p.0? can be used when you predict that no protein is produced.
+Do not use descriptions like "p.Met1Thr", this is for sure **not** the consequence of the effect on protein translation
 	*	unknown
 	:	LRG\_199p1:p.?
-    	:	the consequence, at the protein level, of a variant in the translation initiation codon are not known (can not be predicted)
+    	:	the consequence, at the protein level, of a variant can not be predicted (i.e. is unknown)
-	:	_**NOTE:**_	do not use descriptions like "p.Met1Thr", this is for sure **not** the consequence of the effect on protein translation
 	*	**new translation initiation site**
 		*	**<u>upstream</u>**  -  [_see Extension_](/recommendations/protein/variant/extension)
 		:	a variant in the translation initiation codon causes the activation of an upstream translation initiation site (Met) resulting in an N-terminal extension of the protein